mwboiss/retention-project/README.md

 4) Fit the models to Train data

+5) Assess models for hyperparameter tuning

-5) Evaluate on Validate data to ensure no overfitting
+6) Evaluate on Validate data to ensure no overfitting

-6) Evaluate top model on test data
+7) Evaluate top model on test data

 #### Report